Federal Judge Blocks Roger Stone From Using Social Media Accounts After Gag Order Violation

-A federal judge in Washington on Tuesday banned Republican political operative Roger Stone, who is an associate of President Donald Trump, from using his social media accounts after he violated a gag order on his on-going criminal trial, BuzzFeed News reported.
+A federal judge in Washington on Tuesday banned Republican political operative Roger Stone, who is an associate of President Donald Trump, from using his social media accounts after he violated a gag order on his ongoing criminal trial, BuzzFeed News reported.

 U.S. District Court Judge Amy Berman Jackson’s ruling comes after Stone had previously gone before the judge to defend posts made to his social media accounts.